genropy/genropy_saved/docs/genro/widgets/form/box.rst

 	We now introduce textbox, number textbox, date textbox, time textbox, currency textbox, simple textarea, number spinner.
 They are form widgets inherit from Dojo.

-    - common default values of box attributes:
+    - common box attributes:

         ``font_size='1em'``

         ``text_align='left'``

-    Here we introduce the attributes belonging to every box: default='VALUE' Add a default value in your box (use a type supported from your box!).
+        ``default='VALUE'`` Add a default value in your box (use a type supported from your box!).
 It's not compatible with dateTextbox and timeTextbox.

     - Boxes:

         - textbox: a simple textbox.

         - currencyTextbox: it inherit all the attributes and behaviors of the numberTextbox widget but are specialized for input monetary values, much like the currency type in spreadsheet programs.

             - attributes:
                 text_align='right'

         - dateTextbox: it's a easy-to-use date entry controls that allow either typing or choosing a date from any calendar widget.

             - sintax: GG/MM/AAAA

             - attributes:
                 popup=True  allow to show a calendar dialog.

         - numberTextbox: a simple number textbox.

             - attributes:
                 places=3    (if is reached the fourth decimal, a tooltip error will warn user.) text_align='right'